 The article consists of four parts.
-The first one briefly describes data and methods we have applied in this research.
-The second part assesses trade strucutre between Russia and the People Republic of China (PRC), Republic of Korea (Rep. of Korea) and Japan.
-The third part shows current state of various trade barriers at these markets and the fourth one compares existing trade trends with EEC activity on trade liberalization in Asia.
-At the end we sum up our outcomes to stimulate a policy discussion.
-Analysis of four recent North-East Asian FTAs is presented in Annexes and shows the range of issues reviewed and how FTAs can contribute to integration processes via broad set of negotiated trade issues.
+The first briefly describes the data and methods.
+The second assesses the trade structure between Russia and China, the Republic of Korea (Korea) and Japan.
+The third part shows the current state of various trade barriers to these markets and the fourth compares existing trade trends with EEC activity on trade liberalization in Asia.
+At the end, we sum up our outcomes to stimulate a policy discussion.
+The analysis of four recent North-East Asian FTAs is presented in the Annexes and shows the range of issues reviewed and how FTAs can contribute to integration via a broad set of negotiated trade issues.